WDI-SEA/notes/00-config-deployment/installfest/osx/optional-tools.md

    alias mongo-atlas='mongo "mongodb+srv://< your cluster name >.9hqnh.mongodb.net/< your database name >" --username super_cool_person'
    ```

-   _NOTE:_ You must put single qoutes `' '` around the command like above
+   _NOTE:_ You must put single quotes `' '` around the command like above

 3. Save your `.zshrc` file and restart your terminal.
 You can now use the command `mongo-atlas` to connect to your Atlas database.